7 contract management best practices

 Effective contract management can result in shorter sales cycles, increased revenue, and more time to focus on higher-value tasks.

-7 contract management best practices for 2023
+9 contract lifecycle management best practices for 2024

-When thinking about best practices for contract management, it’s worth identifying the bottlenecks in your current workflow and working through them.
+When thinking about best practices for contract lifecycle management, it’s worth identifying the bottlenecks in your current workflow and working through them.
 For some businesses, it could be that contracts are becoming an administrative burden for legal teams.
 For others, it could be that missed renewals are becoming costly.

 Let’s run through some of the most common problems and best practices together now.